 Skiatook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Skiatook is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Skiatook who work in office and administrative support (15.72%), sales jobs (12.46%), and food service (6.86%).
+Overall, Skiatook is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Skiatook who work in sales jobs (13.28%), office and administrative support (12.22%), and teaching (8.32%).

-The rate of college-level education in Skiatook is quite a bit lower than the national average among all cities of 21.84%: just 12.66% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Skiatook is nearly on par with the US average for all cities of 21.84%: 18.21% of adults 25 and older in Skiatook have a bachelor's degree or advanced degree.

-The per capita income in Skiatook in 2010 was $19,969, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,876 for a family of four.
+The per capita income in Skiatook in 2018 was $23,475, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,900 for a family of four.
 However, Skiatook contains both very wealthy and poor people as well.

-Skiatook is a somewhat ethnically-diverse town.
+Skiatook is a very ethnically-diverse town.
 The people who call Skiatook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Skiatook residents report their race to be White, followed by Native American.
-Important ancestries of people in Skiatook include German, English, Dutch, and Scottish.
+Important ancestries of people in Skiatook include Irish, German, English, Dutch West Indian, and Scandinavian.

 The most common language spoken in Skiatook is English.
-Other important languages spoken here include Tagalog and Native American languages.
+Other important languages spoken here include Spanish and Polish.